shibu130/Angular-Assignment/README.md

 # Using the App

-### 1. once ng serve is done , visit http://localhost:4200/dashboard , you will be taken to welcome page , click on the login
+### 1. once ng serve is done , visit http://localhost:4200/dashboard , you will be taken to welcome page (i had initially planned to bring some animations and text here ) , click on the login

 ![image](https://github.com/user-attachments/assets/a86eb4fa-abaa-468b-8daa-5bed046f0ad6)